zzonyo/trust-docs-test/source/index.html.md

 | amount | string  |amount based on coins.            |

-## Subcribe Estimated Funding Rate Kline Data
+## Subscribe Estimated Funding Rate Kline Data

 ### To subscribe Estimated Funding Rate kline data, the Client has to make connection to the Server and send subscribe request in the format below: